 - There are six areas designated and recognised as nationally important landscapes within Ireland.
 All of these are National Parks. - Within the programme area, there are three National Parks: Wicklow Mountains National Park located within County Wicklow; Burren National Park in County Clare; Killarney National Park in County Kerry. - The National Landscape Strategy was published in 2015 ongoing to 2025 which will be used to ensure compliance with the European Landscape Convention. - Ireland's land use is predominantly agricultural, and the countryside has become increasingly important for forestry, recreation and tourism.
-Ireland forestry land cover has increased from 6.8% in 1990 to 11.4% in 2020 (The World Bank, 2021).
+Ireland forestry land cover has increased from 6.8% in 1990 to 11.4% in 2020 (The World Bank, 2021). - The Marine Institute conducted a survey to help identify, describe and classify Ireland's seascape character, and support the implementation of National Marine Planning Framework (NMPF) (Marine Ireland Industry Network, 2020).
+As a result, Regional Seascape Character Assessment for Ireland has been published in 2020, presenting the Regional Seascape Character Areas along the entire Republic of Ireland coast (Marine Institute, 2020).

-- The Landscape Character Assessment (LCA) in Ireland report (Heritage Council, 2006) raised concerns over the urbanisation and landscape fragmentation experienced in Ireland due to extensive new housing, major roads and other infrastructure projects. - Urbanisation and landscape fragmentation may affect Ireland's tourist economy, as scenery is the single most important reason why people visit and holiday in Ireland (Heritage Council, 2006). - Although commitment has been made to prepare 'State of Landscape Reports' and National Landscape Character map, these have not yet been implemented which makes it difficult to plan important strategic infrastructure (EPA, 2020).
+- The Landscape Character Assessment (LCA) in Ireland report (Heritage Council, 2006) raised concerns over the urbanisation and landscape fragmentation experienced in Ireland due to extensive new housing, major roads and other infrastructure projects. - Urbanisation and landscape fragmentation may affect Ireland's tourist economy, as scenery is the single most important reason why people visit and holiday in Ireland (Heritage Council, 2006).

+- Although commitment has been made to prepare 'State of Landscape Reports' and National Landscape Character map, these have not yet been implemented which makes it difficult to plan important strategic infrastructure (EPA, 2020). - Ireland is deficient in data that would allow understanding of the future coast patterns, so the models required to inform decision making regarding coastal adaptation cannot begin to be built; particularly in urban areas with their added complications of coastal squeeze (Climate Change Advisory Council, 2021).